 Elections are your annual opportunity to directly shape the future of the Co-op and its governance.
-The Member-Owners that are elected to the Board (by their fellow Member-Owners!) have a huge responsibility to steer the Co-op forward and make sure that it is being run responsibly by the Collective Management.
 We want to make sure that you feel informed about the candidates and empowered to vote!

-To get to know your fellow Member-Owners who are running for the Board of Directors, check out their answers to some questions that the Elections Committee asked them.
-Come meet the candidates at the Co-op on June 23rd from 2-4pm, and at the Annual Meeting on July 14th from 10am-3pm.
-If you have questions about the elections process, reach out to the Elections Committee at firstname.lastname@example.org.
+To get to know your fellow Member-Owners who are running for the Board of Directors and the Member Engagement Committee, read their candidate statements by clicking the “Meet the Candidates” buttons below.
+Come meet the candidates at the Annual Meeting of Member-Owners on May 25th from 12-3:30 pm, and at our Voting Party on June 8th from 7-9pm.
+If you have questions about the elections process, reach out to the Elections Committee at email@example.com.